Do the Digit Insurance

 Under NRHM, NMMUs are established in 333 out of 672 districts.
 These aim at enhancing the visibility of government healthcare facilities and thereby increase the awareness of the rural population regarding healthcare importance.
 In addition, NAS (National Ambulance Services) enables people to receive ambulance services by simply dialling 102 or 108.

-What Are the Benefits of the National Rural Health Mission (NRHM)?
+Benefits of National Rural Health Mission

 The role of NRHM is therefore evident from the discussion above.
 It aims at helping the Indian citizens, especially from the vulnerable population in the country's rural regions.
 In this regard, one might wonder about the specific benefits of this mission.
 These are as follows: